hyunjong-park/hyunjong-park.github.io/about.md

 ![orca](/assets/images/orca.png)

-> I work at Corca.
+> I worked at Corca.
 The name was inspired by orca.

-Well, that was the story of how a flight dispatcher becoming a data engineer (without a few details here and there).

-Though I really liked the aviation industry, I am much happier to work as a data engineer.
-If you are one of those people who are considering a career change, I would say ‘go for it.’
+As a data engineer, I have done data analysis, data modeling, building batch data pipeline, and streaming data pipeline.
+I struggled a lot in the beginning since the industry was completely different.
+The way people work, main focus, environment were all different.
+In addition to that differences, my experiences in aviation industry was not useful.

+After about 1.5 year, I was offered a job as a data analyst at IATA.
+I was very fortunate to be offered for this position as I could utilize all of my knowledge and experience in aviation industry while at the same time use all the coding / developing skills that I have newly gained from working as a data engineer.

+The life as a aviation data analyst in Montréal is, so far, fantastic.
+Not only the job is interesting and challening enough, but also the city of Montréal is charming and enjoyable.

+To sum up, I felt devastated when unexpected things happened in my life, but by getting them through, they became my strength.
+Now, I feel I am ready to face any challenges in life.

-Thank you for reading this long story of mine whatever the reason may be.
+Thank you for reading this long story of mine whatever your reason may be.
-I wish that my writing, my doings, or perhaps my existence somehow have been of some help to you in any way.
+I wish that this story of mine was interesting to you.

 Have a great day.